mikhailOlson/Windsurf-Rules/global_rules.md

 3. Choose declarative dependency formats (e.g., pyproject.toml in Python, Cargo.toml in Rust) over imperative ones for reproducibility and easier conflict resolution.
 4. Always lock dependencies with a lockfile (e.g., package-lock.json, poetry.lock) to ensure consistent installs across environments.
 5. Regularly update dependencies and scan for vulnerabilities using built-in tools (e.g., npm audit, cargo audit) or integrations like Dependabot.
+6. Before making any changes to package.json files please analyze the actual project directory entirely and make a plan about it prior to changing path variables for workspace variables.

 # JavaScript / TypeScript
 1. Use TypeScript over JavaScript.